ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Creating a mount target with VPC access mode
 {: #fs-create-mount-target-vpc-cli}

-The following example creates a mount target for a zonal file share that has VPC access mode.
+The following example creates a mount target for a zonal file share that has the [Deprecated]{: tag-deprecated} vpc access mode.

 The `vpc` access mode is set to reach End of Support on 06 May 2027.
 Follow the [migration guide](/docs/vpc?topic=vpc-fs-migrate-access-mode&interface=ui#fs-migrate-update-mode) to update your share's access control mode to `security-group`.
 {: deprecated}